ruyakubu/BUILD-AzureML-workshop/README.md

 ## Task 2: Run job to create the dashboard

-After the pipeline is defined, we'll initialize it by specifying the input parameters and the path to the it's outputs.
-Lastly, we use the submit_and_wait function to run the pipeline and register it to the Azure ML workspace.
+After the pipeline is defined, we'll initialize it by specifying the input parameters and the path to the outputs.
+Lastly, we use the submit_and_wait function to run the pipeline and register it to the Azure Machine Learning studio.

 ``` python
 # Pipeline Inputs